DavidTurland/tolerant-toposort/README.md

 ## Less Simple
 A more complicated graph with Item 7 disabled
-Again, using tolerant toposort, we find we can still process Items 3, 5, then 10, and then 12:
+Again, using tolerant toposort, we find we can still process Items 3 and 5, then 10, and then 12:

 <img src="./doc/small.png" width="400">